 (TIME, Dec 4, 1933)

 The publicity surrounding Eleanor’s visit to the FDA’s ‘Chamber of Horrors’ led to the Paramount newsreel of October 1933 and the drop in mascara sales.
-Mascara producers such as the Kurlash Company and Maybelline protested strongly to Paramount, the FDA and others about the damage done to the credibility of their products.
+This lead to mascara producers, such as the Kurlash Company and Maybelline, protesting strongly to Paramount, the FDA and others about the damage done to the credibility of their products.
 Maybelline was particularly concerned as they used the phrase “eyelash beautifier” liberally in their advertising.
 In a letter to TIME magazine, Tom Lyle Williams, the founder of Maybelline, made the case clearly.